 Tight hamstrings are bad enough in themselves, but addressing them early on could save you further strife, as muscle tightness in them can lead to a series of knock-on effects, including:

-- Knee, Back, And Foot Pain – Having tight hamstrings can cause your pelvis to tilt backward, flattening the lower back, and as a knock-on effect contributing to lower back pain as well as knee or foot pain.
+- Knee, Back, and Foot Pain – Having tight hamstrings can cause your pelvis to tilt backward, flattening the lower back, and as a knock-on effect, contributing to lower back pain as well as knee or foot pain.

 - Poor Posture – Tight hamstrings can cause poor posture.